rajanssi/minipl-interpreter/documentation/accounting.md

 4.2  - Worked some more on scanner and improved project layout - 2h

 6.2  - Worked some more on scanner - 1h

+9.2  - Some more work on scanner, almost done with all potential characters! - 1h